Forlag: University of Chicago Press/Polity Press (USA/Storbritannia)

 Latour's latest book has been titled in English Down to Earth: Politics in the New Climatic Regime.
 The book is current and polemical, but at the same time builds on a surprisingly effective metaphor: It oh land or oh get down to earth has an epoch-making significance.
 Nietzsche's Zarathustra encourages people to be "faithful to the earth," which involves abandoning the consolationist fantasies of religion about salvation and a life after death.
 Translated to environmental philosophy, this may mean realizing that everything is at stake here og access, on the material earth of the real world.
 According to Latour, we desperately need what Lenin called "a concrete analysis of the specific situation".
 It is not so much the religion's later worlds that we have to leave, but rather the baseless dreams of modernity about a growth into heaven, a floating utopia of invulnerable prosperity.
 This is easier said than done: Even though we know we only have one earth, we live as if we had several planets at our disposal – or as if we actually thought that we had unlimited resources and endless leeway.

-In addition to being a philosophical attack on Trump's withdrawal from the Paris climate agreement, Latour's latest book is a small handbook on global history. orienteringart.
-The question of where we should land is part of a larger and more Nietzschean question of where humanity is headed.
-Apparently we have been on our way from the local – from each our birthplace, from each our nation.
-The imagined destination was "the global", which at the same time has become a name for a deregulated flow and an increasing intertwining of everything and everyone.
-When the flow of goods and migrants, of animal species and diseases, of information and responsibility becomes too much for us, we instead retreat to the local – or to the imagination of the local as we knew it.
-However, the Earth and the "global" are two different sizes.
+Besides being a philosophical attack on Trump's withdrawal from the climate agreement in Paris, Latour's latest book is a small handbook in the art of global historical orientation.
+The question of where we will land is part of a larger and more Nietzschean question about where humanity is headed.
+Apparently we have been on our way from the local – from each of our birthplaces, from each of our nations.
+The imagined destination was "the global", which has simultaneously become a name for a deregulated flow and an increasing intertwining of everything and everyone.
+When the flow of goods and migrants, of animal species and diseases, of information and responsibility becomes too much for us, we retreat instead to the local – or to the imagination of the local as we knew it.
+However, the earth and "the global" are two different sizes.

 In a long series of alternative maps of the world and our relationship to it, Latour records the situation: We are moving in a different direction and on a different axis than we thought.
 The movement of history goes neither against the political right nor the left, towards the conservative or progressive, towards the local or the global.
 The movement goes to earth – the place where our own life practices are down-to-earth and walkable.
 In the opposite direction lies the floating fantasies of a never-ending modernization: a growth into heaven or an invulnerable independence from the earth.